carlosmartell97/ISC_estructura_de_datos/2 parcial/3rd_Homework/Readme1.txt

 for the class Conversion...
-avrg nanoTime Recursive: 536
-avrg nanoTime Iterative: 793

-for the class Evaluation...
-avrg nanoTime Recursive: 373
+avrg nanoTime Recursive: 256
-avrg nanoTime Iterative: 956
+avrg nanoTime Iterative: 419